Peano Arithmetic and $\mu$MALL: Terms and formulas

-Our formalizations of arithmetic do not contain predicate symbols: we do not admit any non-logical symbols of type $\iota\ra\cdots\ra\iota\ra o$.
-As a result, there are no atomic formulas, usually defined as formulas with a non-logical symbol as their head.
-Equality, non-equality, and the fixed point operators are treated as logical connectives since they will all receive introduction rules in the sequent calculus proof systems that we introduce soon.
+Our formalizations of arithmetic do not contain predicate constants: we do not admit any non-logical symbols of type $\iota\ra\cdots\ra\iota\ra o$.
+Consequently, there are no atomic formulas in the traditional sense, \ie, formulas headed by non-logical symbols.
+Equality, non-equality, and fixed-point operators are treated as logical connectives, as they will be given introduction rules in the sequent calculus proof systems we will soon introduce.

+We shall use the usual rules for $\lambda$-conversion, namely, $\alpha$, $\beta$, and $\eta$ conversion~\cite{church40}, as equality on both terms and formulas.
+In general, we assume that terms and formulas are in $\beta$-normal form.